wvdschel/number8/README.md

 Media
 -----

-A video featuring our first build, number7.
+[A video featuring our first build, number7](http://www.youtube.com/embed/BkIkCT7gmbQ).
 It is the robot with double batteries and green-grey scoop.
 It is also the only robot consistently winning throughout the video, and the only one that does not recieve human help ;)

-<iframe width="560" height="315" src="http://www.youtube.com/embed/BkIkCT7gmbQ?list=UU3C5MBTstyEwGa8rNyunuMw" frameborder="0" allowfullscreen></iframe>

 Since then, we have made the robot faster (a gear ratio change, resulting in a 9 times faster robot, at the cost of a 9 times lower torque).